compromise-evident/Authorship/README.md

 <!---
 Get a number only you modify--which anyone verifies.
 You may include an 80-character message per event.
-613kB public files can be pasted to and downloaded from stikked.ch as plaintext.
+613kB disposable public files can be managed as plaintext.
 -->